 This rehabilitation phase should be initiated only when adequate wrist stability has been achieved.

-Patient might, during this phase, has wrist and forearm stiffness, scar tissue or adhesions, mechanical dysfunction, and muscle weakness and these need to be tackled.
+The patient might, during this phase, has wrist and forearm stiffness, scar tissue or adhesions, mechanical dysfunction, and muscle weakness and these need to be tackled.

 Treatment of edema may be continued if still present.